-THE term, “waste not, want not”, is taken seriously by these two Port Elizabeth brothers.
-And that is why Donavan van Zyl, 34, and Quinten van Zyl, 29, started EP Waste Management in Newton Park.
-They might only have been in the waste game for two years, but their passion to succeed is evident for all to see.
+THE term, “waste not, want not”, is taken seriously.
+And that is why Quinten van Zyl, 29, started EP Waste Management in Newton Park.
+He might only have been in the waste game for two years, but his passion to succeed is evident for all to see.

-The siblings bought Waste Management, which was established in 1998, two years ago.
+Waste Management was established in 1998, two years ago.

-Using their own finances, they rebranded the company and managed to grow it from 12 clients to 86.
+Using his own finances, He rebranded the company and managed to grow it from 12 clients to 86.
 This equates to a growth of almost 750% in the past two years.

-And it was for this reason, along with the fact that landfills were running out of space, that they started their business.
-Most of what they know about the waste industry was a self-taught exercise.
+And it was for this reason, along with the fact that landfills were running out of space, that he started his business.
+Most of what he knows about the waste industry was a self-taught exercise.

-Today, some of their clients are household names such as Caltex Summerstrand, the Humewood Hotel and Vodacom.
-They are one of the only companies pushing the recycling agenda as they look to turn over a new leaf in the world of waste.
+Today, some of the clients are household names such as Caltex Summerstrand, the Humewood Hotel and Vodacom.
+This is one of the only companies pushing the recycling agenda as they look to turn over a new leaf in the world of waste.

-“I took the idea of recycling and researched all the different products and avenues that can be tackled in the realm of recycling and it just took off from there,” Donavan said.
+“I took the idea of recycling and researched all the different products and avenues that can be tackled in the realm of recycling and it just took off from there,” Quinten said.

-“As far as our knowledge goes, there aren’t many companies pushing for the recycling of waste.
+“As far as my knowledge goes, there aren’t many companies pushing for the recycling of waste.

 They also encourage the reuse of materials made from recycled products.